jdement/isam-ansible-playbook-sample/README.md

 # IBM Sample Code

-This repository contains a sample Playbook.
-It can be used as the starting point for ISAM Orchestartion efforts.
-It uses Ansible ISAM Roles, which in turn uses "ibmsecurity" python package.
+This repository contains sample Playbooks.
+It can be used as the starting point for ISAM Orchestration efforts.
+It uses Ansible ISAM Roles, which in turn uses the "ibmsecurity" python package.

 ## Requirements